se-edu/learningresources/contents/kotlin/NullSafety.md

 Let's see how Kotlin deals with this issue while maintaining a simple and readable syntax.

-# Null Safety in Kotlin
+# How does Kotlin handle Null Safety?
 ## Nullable and Non-nullable type
 In Kotlin, a type can be nullable or non-nullable, determined by the presence of a `?`.
 For example, an object of type `String` is non-nullable, while an object of type `String?` is nullable.